aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/500-deploy.md

 ```

 This is warning you that deploying the app entails some risk.
 Since we need to
-allow the topic to send messages to the queue and we are also creating an IAM
+allow the topic to send messages to the queue, and we are also creating an IAM
 User and granting access to the new Buckets, enter **y** to deploy the stack
 and create the resources.